andrew-grischenko/azure-groups-limited-connector/Readme.md

 1. Create an Azure AD application
 This can be done using [Azure Portal] (https://portal.azure.com), by following the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 Once created, note down the value of Application (Client) ID.
 You will need this later.

-2. Configure (Update) your Azure AD application to access the Azure Active Directory API This step will ensure that your application can successfully retrieve an access token to invoke Azure Active Directory rest APIs on behalf of your users.
+2. Configure (Update) your Azure AD application to access the Microsoft Graph API This step will ensure that your application can successfully retrieve an access token to invoke Azure Active Directory rest APIs on behalf of your users.
 To do this, follow the steps [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis).
     - For redirect URI, use "https://global.consent.azure-apim.net/redirect"
     - For the credentials, use a client secret (and not certificates).
 Remember to note the secret down, you will need this later and it is shown only once.